FourThievesVinegar/solderless-microlab/docs/assembly.md

 &nbsp;
 The boards, components and parts needed for this project are located in the Bill of Materials (BOM) file.

-Download the BOM here: [https://github.com/FourThievesVinegar/solderless-microlab/tree/master/docs/Microlab Parts List.xlsx](https://github.com/FourThievesVinegar/solderless-microlab/tree/master/docs/Microlab%20Parts%20List.xlsx)
+Download the BOM here: [https://github.com/FourThievesVinegar/solderless-microlab/blob/master/docs/microlab-parts-list.xlsx](https://github.com/FourThievesVinegar/solderless-microlab/blob/master/docs/microlab-parts-list.xlsx)

 ### 3D Printed Parts

 While most items on the parts list can be purchased, a few items will need to be printed using a 3D printer:

-- syringe pumps
+- syringe pumps (unless using peristaltic pumps)
 - reactor manifold
 - motor mount
-- heating vessel lid
+- heating vessel lid (unless using hand-modified jar lid)
 - cooling vessel lid
-- tube fittings (can be purchased, but they are in the parts repo)
+- tube fittings (can be purchased, but printed versions are in the parts repo)
-- raspberry pi case (not yet uploaded)

 Parts files are available here: [https://github.com/FourThievesVinegar/Parts/](https://github.com/FourThievesVinegar/Parts/)

 **Syringe pumps**
+NOTE: for ease of use and assembly, the syringe pump assembly can be replaced with off-the-shelf peristaltic pumps.

-**Quantity: 2**
+**Quantity: 3**

 The syringe pump is made up of 8 parts that must be printed.
 The parts are labelled Linear Actuator with a part number. https://www.youmagine.com/designs/syringe-pump